11 Benefits of Employee Surveys

 Even more so, it is important to compare the level of employee satisfaction with those who are competitors or in the same industry as you.

-You can work with your market research vendor, like Drive Research to purchase other employee survey data for similar companies in your industry to see how your organization stacks up.
+You can work with a market research company like Drive Research to purchase other employee survey data for similar companies in your industry to see how your organization stacks up.

 It also serves as a great metric to track year-over-year to see what improved and what did not.